 The Northern Ireland Cartophilic Club (1940 ? - 1945 ?)

 Little is known of this club, but its first appearance is simply by being listed in the Pen Portrait of C. B. Fairbrother of Croydon, which appears in The Cartophilic Society "Bulletin" magazine (Vol.1 No.XVI, November 1940, p.129), under item 4.
 Societies and Clubs that the member belongs to.

-We have just discovered they had a club magazine called 'The Raconteur & Cartophilist' which was first issued in October 1940.
-Issue 2 was in February 1941, 3 in September 1941 and 4 covering January to March 1942.
+We do know they had a club magazine called 'The Raconteur & Cartophilist' which was first issued in October 1940.
+Issue 2 was in February 1941, Issue 3 in September 1941 and Issue 4 was slightly delayed, so coveredJanuary to March 1942.
 More on these will follow.

 The Cartophilic Society of Ireland (1977 - 1987)

-Obviously this recce had gone well as in the January/February 1979 edition of “Cartophilic Notes and News” (Vol.8, No.85, p.2482) This Society appears in the Branch section, giving the dates for 1979 (14 February, 11 April, 13 June, 12 September, 14 November) to take place at the North Star Hotel, in Amiens Street, and the Branch Secretary was Mr. J. Powell of Tallaght, Dublin.
+Obviously this recce had gone well as in the January/February 1979 edition of “Cartophilic Notes and News” (Vol.8, No.85) this Society appears in the Branch section, giving the dates for 1979 (14 February, 11 April, 13 June, 12 September, 14 November) to take place at the North Star Hotel, in Amiens Street.
+It also tells us that the Branch Secretary was Mr. J. Powell of Tallaght, Dublin.

 The Dublin Collectors Club (1987 - 1990 ?)

-However, if you look closer on that page, they were still running; they had just changed their name to the Dublin Collectors Club, with Mr. J Powell still listed as secretary, and at the same address.
-They now met once a month, on Tuesday nights at 8 pm, but no venue was given, the text only said “Contact Secretary for details”.
+The mystery of the disappearing club above did not take too long to solve as if you look closer at the Branch list, they were still running, they had just changed their name to the Dublin Collectors Club.
+Mr. J Powell was still listed as secretary, and at the same address.
+However they now met once a month, on Tuesday nights at 8 pm, and no venue was given, the text only said “Contact Secretary for details”.